eerkela/bertrand/docs/source/content/api/ScalarType.rst

 Special Methods
 ---------------
-These methods are used for syntactic sugar related to type manipulations.
+:class:`ScalarTypes <pdcast.ScalarType>` are hashable, and can be used as dictionary keys and set elements.

 .. autosummary::
     :toctree: ../../generated

     ScalarType.__hash__
-    ScalarType.__contains__
     ScalarType.__eq__